+In terms of the number of nations involved, the duration of the conflict and the resources deployed, the First World War constituted a fundamental break with the past.
+It ushered in a century of violence, of which we continue to suffer the consequences today.
+Out of this horror, the Red Cross was to emerge transformed.
 In the first few months of the conflict, the International Committee of the Red Cross set up a system of operations that remains the cornerstone of its action today: tracing missing persons, restoring contact between prisoners and their families, visiting prison camps, delivering aid and repatriating ex-detainees.
 No other conflict has transformed the organization so deeply.
 This book examines the main elements of that metamorphosis.